ronkuby-mage/fire-mage-simulation/README.md

 Assuming the number of mages is fixed, these curves are only useful towards determining ones expected dps.

 *Thanks to elio for tracking down the error in ignite timing and providing parallel code sample!*
+*Thanks to alzy for the sim result comparison, which helped pin down a bug in the scorch refresg logic!*